Farmers use Science

 The world’s top scientists tell us that’s impossible to achieve without conventional fertilizer.

-It’s possible to grow foods other ways, such as with manures and composting – but not enough food for everyone.
+It’s possible to grow foods with nutrients from other sources, such as with manures and composting, but the crop yields will not be enough to feed the world.
 Organic crop yields are typically only one-third to one-half as high as commercial fertilizer crop yields.
-So we really need both if we’re going to feed our growing population.
+Manures and organic composts are still excellent nutrient sources.
+To feed the world, we need to use manures, organic composts and fertilizers.

 Despite tremendous technological advances in high yield farming and using conventional fertilizer, the job is far from done.